Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ```

 You can execute multiple queries using `--query` parameter.
-For example run:
+For example:
 ```bash
 snow sql --query "select 42 as a; select 2 as b"
 ```